Skills Required to Remove and Replace Heavy Vehicle Engine Units and Components

 • Forgetting to replace single-use stretch bolts or seals, leading to leaks or failure.

-• Misconception: Tyre pressure is not critical for heavy vehicles.
-Correction: Incorrect tyre pressure can cause blowouts, uneven wear, and reduced fuel efficiency; heavy vehicles have specific pressure requirements that must be checked regularly.
+• Misconception: Tyre pressure is less critical for heavy vehicles.
+Correction: Incorrect tyre pressure can cause blowouts, uneven wear, and reduced fuel efficiency; regular checks with calibrated gauges are mandatory.

 Frequently Asked Questions